GoesToEleven/golang-web-dev/031_AWS/03_scaling-AWS/README.md

 # Create a key pair

-This will allow us to SSH into our instances.
+We will create a “key pair” to allow a user to SSH into our virtual machines.

 Public key cryptography is any cryptographic system that uses pairs of keys: **public keys** which may be disseminated widely, and **private keys** which are known only to the owner.